daniellerch/daniellerch.github.io/home.md

 - **[Stego Retweet](https://github.com/daniellerch/stego-retweet)**: A tool for hiding messages in Twitter using retweets.
 Using a list of hashtags provided by the user, this tool finds and retweets some tweets containing especial words.
 This allows to hide a message that can be read by the user who has the password.
 The capacity is of two characters per retweet.
   <br>[ *Updated on 2018-03-27* ]

+- **[pyEC](https://github.com/daniellerch/stegolab/tree/master/pyEC)**: Python Interface to the Matlab version of Ensemble Classifiers for Steganalysis, presented in the paper "[Ensemble Classifiers for Steganalysis of Digital Media](https://ieeexplore.ieee.org/document/6081929)" by Jan Kodovsky, Jessica Fridrich and Vojtěch Holub.
+  <br>[ *Updated on 2017-04-02* ]